 - Brushes are quite stiff

-The Vic Firth Steve Gadd Wire Brush boasts of a unique design with its slightly angled brush that allows gentle gliding across drumhead to produce a rich sound.
+The Steve Gadd Wire Brush from Vic Firth and Zildjan boasts of a unique design with its slightly angled brush that allows gentle gliding across drumhead to produce a rich sound.
 The brush is retractable and has a rubber handle.
 The brush, however, can be quite stiff, which can affect the sound quality.

 The Vater VBM Monster Drum Brushes promise to be a drummer and percussionist’s perfect companion for any practice or gigs.